RohinSidharth/Windows-Patching-Assistant/README.md

 # Windows-Patching-Assistant
 Windows Patching Assistant tool based on PowerShell built for SCCM Environment.

-Version 3.1.0.1 :
+Version 3.2 :
+Added Software Center View
+Added Ability to refresh remote SCCM Client
+Added functionality to clear cached credentials while exiting.
 Added Use of individual Credentials in input file.
 Added RDP function

-Version 3.0 : Needs to be run from the same domain as the target servers.
-No Credential support.
+Added Cell Highlighting option

 HOW TO USE

 Input File: An input file can be generated from the tools menu>Export Template File.
+Takes 3 Columns:
-The FQDN column is mandatory.
+1. FQDN column is mandatory.
-The Domain user and Password column is optional.
-If you are running this app using an account that do not have admin permissions on target machines, you will run into access denied errors and will be shown in the monitoring screen.
-In that case populate this field with credentials of an account with admin permissions on the target machines.
+2. Domain user and Password column is optional.

 In case of Workgroup machines, the username should be in the format MachineName\username.
+Make Sure that the account you run this on or the User account provided on Input file has Admin access on the target machines.

 Begin button will start the monitoring.
 Will prompt for the input file if not already selected using the browse button.